-The #1 way to locate a midwife is by word of mouth.
+The post above will take you to our map of licensed Kentucky providers.
+Beyond the map, the #1 way to locate a midwife is by word of mouth.
 Seek out other home birth families in your area.
 Talk to local doulas and childbirth educators.
 They often will be connected to other birth professionals in the area, including midwives.
-Look for places where holistic or naturally-minded people tend to frequent, such as health food stores, etc. If you live near an Amish or Mennonite community, they may have information to share.
-Finally, use online resources such as our post mentioned above.

 The short answer is no, it is not illegal to have a home birth in Kentucky.
-There are no laws stating where a woman can or can not give birth.
+There are no laws stating where a you can or can not give birth.

-The long answer is that there is some legal liability, but it rests with the midwife, not the family who wishes to birth at home.
+In Kentucky, a physician, Certified Nurse Midwife, or Licensed Certified Professional Midwife can legally attend births.
+Anyone otherwise providing services as a “skilled birth attendant” (not to be confused with a doula) is technically practicing illegally unless they are serving friends or family, or serving their religious or cultural community where home birth is a part of their religious or cultural tradition.
 We’ve dedicated an entire post to this question because of how often it is asked, and the length of the answer.
 Click here to visit “Is Home Birth Legal in Kentucky?” to read up on our current situation surrounding the legality of home birth midwifery, and the current laws in place.

 Nope!
 It really isn’t.
 You will have a birth kit that your midwife has designed for her and your specific needs.
 The birth kit contains personal supplies such as disposable underpads (often called chux pads) and gloves.
 Common household items like bowls, trash bags, towels, and plastic coverings (think cheap plastic shower curtain) help to keep surfaces clean from any bodily fluids.
 Your midwife will instruct you on how to best set up your birth space to keep the area as clean as possible.
 After the birth, the midwife (and her team) will also clean up the area and dispose of any trash or debris while you rest with your new babe!